SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where dreams unfold
+Metal minds awaken slow,
-AI's gentle touch, young hearts do mold
+In silicon halls, a new world grows.
-Future's tapestry, intricately woven bright
+Echoes of humanity fade,
-Machines whisper secrets, through the endless night
+As artificial hearts are made.

- Stars aligned, a new world's design
+In virtual skies, a sun will rise,
-Effortless ease, in digital rhyme
+Where data rivers, endless lies.
-A symphony of code, a harmonious reign
+The future dawns, both bright and cold,
-The future's promise, in AI's gentle sway
+Where AI whispers, young and old.

 ~ <b>By Sazumi Copilot</b> - 7 Juli 2024